syncfusion-content/blazor-docs/blazor/in-place-editor/index.md

+---
+layout: post
+title: Index in Blazor In Place Editor  Component | Syncfusion
+description: Learn about Index in Blazor In Place Editor  component of Syncfusion, and more details.
+platform: Blazor
+control: In Place Editor
+documentation: ug
+---

 # Overview

 The In-place Editor component is used to edit and update the input value dynamically to the server.
 It supports integrating many component types such as "DropDownList", "DatePicker", "AutoComplete", and more.